-Key Oversight Responsibilities:

-- overseeing the compensation and work of and performance by our independent auditor and any other registered public accounting firm performing audit, review or attestation services for us; - · engaging, retaining and terminating, if necessary, our independent auditor and determining the terms thereof; - assessing the qualifications, performance and independence of the independent auditor; - evaluating whether the provision of permitted non-audit services is compatible with maintaining the auditor's independence; - reviewing and discussing the audit results, including any comments and recommendations of the independent auditor and the responses of management to such recommendations; - reviewing and discussing the annual and quarterly financial statements with management and the independent auditor; - · reviewing the adequacy and effectiveness of internal controls and procedures; - establishing procedures regarding the receipt, retention and treatment of complaints received regarding the accounting, internal accounting controls, or auditing matters and conducting or authorizing investigations into any matters within the scope of the responsibility of the audit committee; and - reviewing transactions with related persons for potential conflict of interest situations.
+Members: Key Oversight Responsibilities: Karin-Joyce Tjon (Chair) Jonathan Foster John Kim overseeing the compensation and work of and performance by our independent auditor and any other registered public accounting firm performing audit, review or attestation services for us; engaging, retaining and terminating, if necessary, our independent auditor and determining the terms thereof; assessing the qualifications, performance and independence of the independent auditor; Meetings in 2022: 4 evaluating whether the provision of permitted non-audit services is compatible with maintaining the auditor's independence; reviewing and discussing the audit results, including any comments and recommendations of the independent auditor and the ✓ All members of the Audit Committee are independent responses of management to such recommendations; reviewing and discussing the annual and quarterly financial statements with management and the independent auditor; reviewing the adequacy and effectiveness of internal controls and procedures; ✓ All members of the Audit Committee are financially literate establishing procedures regarding the receipt, retention and treatment of complaints received regarding the accounting, internal accounting controls, or auditing matters and conducting or authorizing investigations into any matters within the scope of the responsibility of the audit committee; and ✓ Ms. Tjon and Mr. Foster are considered an "audit committee financial expert" with accounting or related financial management expertise in accordance with the U.S. Securities and Exchange Commission's ("SEC") rules and regulations and NASDAQ rules • reviewing transactions with related persons for potential conflict of interest situations.